danielaparker/jsoncons/doc/ref/jsonpointer/unflatten_options.md

 Value      |Definition
 -----------|-----------
-none|Default is to attempt to preserve arrays object|Assume an integer appearing in a path is an object key
+none|Default is to attempt to preserve arrays assume_object|Assume an integer appearing in a path is an object key